Visa policy of South Korea: Jeju Visa Waiver Program

-ABTCs are issued to nationals of:

-South Korean visas
+Group tours in designated areas

+Tourist groups from the following countries can travel visa-free to Gangwon province and the Seoul metropolitan area if arriving via Yangyang International Airport.
+This system is extended once a year from June of this year to May of the following year and the maximum stay period is 15 days.

+Additionally, tourist groups from those countries (except Mongolia) can travel visa-free to South Jeolla, North Jeolla and Jeju provinces if arriving via Muan International Airport.
+Likewise, this system is extended once a year from April of this year to March of the following year and the maximum stay period is 15 days.

+Citizens of mainland China who are traveling as part of a tourist group with an authorized travel agent may stay in Jeju island for up to 15 days and in mainland South Korea for an additional 5 days if traveling to Jeju International Airport via Seoul, Busan, Cheongju, Muan or Yangyang.
+Besdies, groups of tourists that hold Japanese group tour visas may stay for 15 days.
+Student groups of Chinese primary or high schools may stay for 30 days, provided the groups are supervised by authorized members of the school staff.

+Visas

 South Korea provides visas to cover various approved activities in country.

 Working Holiday Visa (H-1)

 The Working Holiday Visa (H-1) is issued to young-adult foreigners in some countries which have reciprocal agreements with South Korea.
 Holders are allowed to stay in the country for up to one year and engage in some employment activities as well as some educational activities.
 However, the main purpose of the trip is intended to be vacation.

 People between the ages of 18 and 25 or 30, depending on the country, are eligible for a South Korean working holiday visa.
 A working holiday visa holder cannot be employed in certain jobs such as receptionist, dancer, singer, musician, acrobat, or in places of entertainment where they may endanger good morals and manners.